microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaCustomSecurityAttributeDefinition.md

 ## Description

 Update the properties of a customSecurityAttributeDefinition object.
-Specify `Id` parameter to update a custom security attribute definitions.
+Specify `Id` parameter to update a custom security attribute definition.

 ## Examples